ansys/pymechanical-env/README.rst

 Install in developer mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Installing the ``mechanical-env`` package in developer mode allows you to modify the source and enhance it.
+Installing the ``ansys-mechanical-env`` package in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, ensure that you are thoroughly familiar with the `PyAnsys Developer's Guide`_.

-To install the ``mechanical-env`` package in developer mode, perform these steps:
+To install the ``ansys-mechanical-env`` package in developer mode, perform these steps:

 #.
-Clone the ``mechanical-env`` repository with this command:
+Clone the ``pymechanical-env`` repository with this command:

    .. code:: bash